Exclusive!

 compositions

-which Haydn Wood's music
+videos, in which Haydn Wood's music

 is performed or listened to by characters or persons, or is used